FMTools/FeatureIDE-wiki/Software-Product-Line-Developer/FeatureIDE-Installation-and-Update/FeatureIDE-Installation-and-Update.md

      - The plug-in "FeatureIDE" is required for software product line development
      - The plug-in "FetureIDE example projects" contains several examples you may want to check out
      - The other plug-ins are specialized composition tools

-For installation details you might have a look in this [presentation](http://wwwiti.cs.uni-magdeburg.de/iti_db/research/featureide/slides/featureide-2-getstarted.pdf).